Alchus/scout-stuff/03-Second-Class.md

 Bullying can take many forms, including verbal, social, and physical.
 It can occur one-on-one, in groups, or online.

-Possible signs of bullying include symptoms of depression, avoidant social isolation or social anxiety, anger, or carrying a weapon for self-defence.
+Possible signs of bullying include symptoms of depression, avoidant social isolation or social anxiety, anger, or carrying a weapon for self-defense.

 Adults have a responsibility to intervene to protect kids from bullying.
 The appropriate response strategies vary by situation, but have three main components: